rclone/rclone/MANUAL.md

 ### Multipart uploads ###

-rclone supports multipart uploads with S3 which means that it can upload files bigger than 5GB.
+rclone supports multipart uploads with S3 which means that it can upload files bigger than 5 GiB.

 Note that files uploaded *both* with multipart upload *and* through crypt remotes do not have MD5 sums.

 rclone switches from single part uploads to multipart uploads at the point specified by `--s3-upload-cutoff`.
-This can be a maximum of 5GB and a minimum of 0 (ie always upload multipart files).
+This can be a maximum of 5 GiB and a minimum of 0 (ie always upload multipart files).

 The chunk sizes used in the multipart upload are specified by